-The covenants we make with the associated ordinances we receive in the temple become our credentials for admission into God's presence.
+The covenants we make with the associated or credentials for admission time Gody presence.
 These covenants elevate us beyond the limits of our own power and perspective.
 We make covenants to show our devotion to build up the kingdom.
 We become covenant people as we are placed under covenant to God.
-All the promised blessings are ours through our faithfulness to these who have not yet received the blessings of the temple to do whatever may be necessary to qualify to receive them.
-He invites those who have already received these blessings to return as often as po ble to enjoy again the experience, to increase their vision and understanding of His eternal plan.
+All the promised bessings are ours through our faithfulness to these covenants....
+"What can the women of the Church do to claim the blessings of the temple?
+"Through His prophets, the Lord invites those who have not yet received the blessings of the temple to do whatever may be necessary to qualify to receive them.
+He invites those who have already received these blessings to return as often as possible to enjoy again the experience, to increase their vision and understanding of His eternal plan.